fkyros/fdf/README.md

 ### bresenham

-Bresenham's line algorithm: simple and rapid method that determines the points with a close approximation of a straight line between two points
+bresenham's line algorithm: simple and rapid method that determines the points with a close approximation of a straight line between two points

 !!!!!add image coordinates

-the reason i chose this algorithm is because of its efficiency, by only using substraction, addition and multiplication you can draw anything.
+the reason why I chose this algorithm is because of its efficiency, by only using substraction, addition and multiplication, you can draw anything.

+lets see how it works:

 ## minilibx